 In another bowl, with beater attachment, beat cream cheese, and mascarpone with brown sugar.
 Mix well, scraping down bowl.
 Add in pumpkin, spices, vanilla, salt, and ginger.
 Add half of the whip cream to the pumpkin, fold in well to combine.

 In a 8×8 square baking pan, combine espresso and amaretto, taking ladyfingers one at a time, dip in espresso mixture just until the cookie is coated.
-Do not leave in long to soak up too much liquid.
+Do not leave in too long or it will soak up too much liquid, and be mushy.
 Taking a trifle bowl, begin to assemble ladyfingers around the glass standing ladyfingers up vertically.
 When the sides are completely layered, line bottom of trifle dish with ladyfingers, add a layer of pumpkin mixture, smoothing out as you go, add another layer of lady fingers, pumpkin, and whip cream in the same fashion.
 When you get to the top, leave room for more whipped cream.
 Take the crushed ginger snap cookies and sprinkle on top.